CPREgroup/Calibrating-Fisheye-Lens-Aberration-for-NVS/README.md

 # Calibrating-Fisheye-Lens-Aberration-for-Novel-View-Synthesis
-The official implementation of paper "Calibrating Fisheye Lens Aberration for Novel View Synthesis"
+The official implementation of paper "Self-calibrating Fisheye Lens Aberration for Novel View Synthesis"

 We are sorting out the code and datasets and will upload them later.